ballerina-platform/module-ballerina-websocket/websocket-ballerina/Package.md

 **onString**: The received text messages are dispatched to this remote method.
 This remote method is not applicable for `SyncClient`

-**onBytes**: The received binary messages are dispatched to this remote method.
+**onBinaryMessage**: The received binary messages are dispatched to this remote method.
 This remote method is not applicable for `SyncClient`

 **onPing and onPong**: The received ping and pong messages are dispatched to these remote methods respectively.